Giselle

 Acte 2

-At night Hilarion comes to mourn at Giselle’s grave but flees as the vengeful Willis, ghostly spirits of betrayed maidens, appear.
-Led by their Queen, Myrtha, the Willis compel any man whom they happen upon to dance to their deaths.
-Myrtha rouses Giselle’s spirit as a Willi, who is now under Myrtha’s rule.
+At night Hilarion comes to mourn at Giselle’s grave but flees as the vengeful Wilis, ghostly spirits of betrayed maidens, appear.
+Led by their Queen, Myrtha, the Wilis compel any man whom they happen upon to dance to their deaths.
+Myrtha rouses Giselle’s spirit as a Wili, who is now under Myrtha’s rule.
 Albrecht also comes to her grave to mourn, but Giselle forgives him.
-The Willis happen upon Hilarion and dance him to exhaustion before throwing him into a lake.
+The Wilis happen upon Hilarion and dance him to exhaustion before throwing him into a lake.
 They then begin to do the same to Albrecht, but Giselle’s love protects him until sunrise.
-As day breaks, the Willis are forced to retreat, and Giselle bids Albrecht a tender farewell before returning to her grave to rest in peace.
+As day breaks, the Wilis are forced to retreat, and Giselle bids Albrecht a tender farewell before returning to her grave to rest in peace.

 History